 Studies have shown that e-stim can actually prime the motor cortex and make neuroplasticity more effective.

 Combine electrical stimulation with passive exercise to get the best results.
 The more you stimulate your brain like this, the better its link with your muscles will be.

 Other effective ways to stimulate your muscles include tapping the muscles you want to activate and quick stretches.
 Have your therapist show you how to engage in e-stim, muscle tapping, and quick stretching in order to make sure you are using these techniques safely and properly.

 Along with passive exercise, mentally visualizing yourself moving your flaccid muscles can also activate neural plasticity.

 Therapists call this mental practice, and several studies have shown that it engages the same brain regions as physical movement.

 This, therefore, makes mental practice a great way to reconnect your mind to your muscles and overcome flaccidity after stroke.
 It’s something you can easily practice at home on your own too.

 Once again, for the best results, combine mental practice with passive range of motion exercises.

-While your therapist or caregiver moves your arm, close your eyes and imagine you are moving your arm yourself.
+While your therapist or caregiver moves your arm, watch the arm move and imagine you are moving it yourself.
 This can boost neuroplasticity and help you recover full movement faster.